-Start Hive on an insecure cluster .
-4
+Start Hive on an insecure cluster 4

-Start Hive using a password .
-4
+Start Hive using a password 5

+Accessing Hive from an external node 8

-Run a Hive command .
-8
+Run a Hive command 9

 Converting Hive CLI scripts to Beeline .
-9
+10

 Start Hive on an insecure cluster

 If you want to use Apache Hive for a quick test, you can do so using Hive default authorization mode, assuming you are on an insecure cluster (no Kerberos or Ranger policies).
 In default authorization mode, only user hive can access Hive.
 Steps to start the Hive shell, not to be mistaken with the Hive CLI that CDP does not support, include how to log into a cluster.